-Lynn Ruddick, appointed a Director on 4 February 2009, is Chairman of the Audit and Management Engagement Committee, and is a fellow of the Chartered Association of Certified Accountants.
-She is Chairman of British Assets Trust plc and Fidelity Special Values plc and a non-executive director of BlackRock Frontiers Investment Trust plc.
+Lynn Ruddick, appointed a Director on 4 February 2009, and was Chairman of the Audit and Management Engagement Committee until 1 March 2015 when she was replaced by Allister Langlands.
+Lynn is a Fellow of the Chartered Association of Certified Accountants.
+She is Chairman of Fidelity Special Values plc and a non-executive director of BlackRock Income Strategies Trust plc (formerly known as British Assets Trust plc) and BlackRock Frontiers Investment Trust plc.
 She is also Chairman of the Scottish & Newcastle Pension Plan and of the WPA Pension Fund Trustee Board and a member of the Investment Committee of The Pearson Group Pension Plan.